 The Foundation’s mission in canine health is to ensure that dogs who belong to families of modest economic means enjoy the best possible health throughout their lives.
 It supports clinical research on preventive care and alternatives to “gold standard” veterinary medicine with wider experiential learning in veterinary training.

-Canine Care Course Development Grants
+Canine Spectrum of Care Course Development Grants

 Assisting the general practitioner in providing quality veterinary care to an economically diverse clientele is one of the Stanton Foundation's primary goals.
 To build the skills and knowledge to allow GPs to treat dogs whose owner's ability to pay is modest, the Foundation is offering support for the development of graduate and continuing education courses.
 Please review the links to the left to learn more about its two types of offerings: practitioner-focused and student-focused.